adrigomezz/adrigomezz/README.md

 ABOUT ME 🎉

-- I'm half japanese for my mother 🇯🇵
+- I'm half japanese for my mother 🎌
-- Big fan of Robert de Niro & Al Paccino Movies 🚬
+- Big fan of Robert de Niro & Al Paccino Movies 🚬𝕸𝖆𝖋𝖎𝖆
 - Dragon Ball enjoyer! 🐉㊙
 - Windows enjoyer for now 🪟, and MacOS enjoyer soon. 🍏💻
 - Passionate about football, playing as a LW on Badgers FC in Preferent Division Futsal of Valencian Comunity. ⚽🦝